Semilinear equations for non-local operators: beyond the fractional Laplacian: Introduction

 Let us now describe the content of the paper in more detail.
 In the next section we introduce notions relevant to the paper and recall known results.
 This includes the notion of the non-local operator $L$, the underlying stochastic process $X=(X_t)_{t\ge 0}$ and its killed version upon exiting an open set, the notion of harmonic function with respect to $X$ (or $L$), and the Green, Poisson and Martin kernel of an arbitrary open subset of $\R^d$.
 We explain accessible and inaccessible boundary points and its importance to the theory.
 The boundary trace operator is introduced in Subsection \ref{ss:trace}, cf.~Definition \ref{d:boundary-operator}.
 The section ends with several auxiliary results about continuity of Green potentials.

 Section \ref{s:semilinear} is central to the paper and contains two main results on the existence of a solution to the semilinear problem \eqref{e:4-intro} in arbitrary bounded open sets.
 The first result, Theorem \ref{t:any-f}, can be thought of as a generalization of \cite[Theorem 1.5]{Aba15a}.
 It assumes the existence of a subsolution and a supersolution to the problem \eqref{e:4-intro} and gives several sufficient conditions for the existence of a solution.
-As in almost all existence proofs of semilinear problems, the solution is obtained as a fixed point by using Schauders's theorem.
+As in almost all existence proofs of semilinear problems, the solution is obtained by using Schauder's fixed point theorem.
 As a corollary of the third part of that theorem, in Corollary \ref{c:bogdan} we obtain a generalization of the main result of \cite{BJK}.
-Theorem \ref{t:nonpositive-f} deals with nonpositive function $f$ and is a generalization of \cite[Theorem 1.7]{Aba15a}, see also \cite[Theorem 1.13]{Aba15b}.
+Theorem \ref{t:nonpositive-f} deals with nonpositive function $f$ and is a generalization of \cite[Theorem 1.7]{Aba15a}.
 The main novelty of our approach is contained in using Lemma \ref{l:approximation} to approximate a nonnegative harmonic function by an increasing sequence of Green potentials.
-This replaces the approximation used in \cite{Aba15a,Aba15b} which works only in smooth open sets.
+This replaces the approximation used in \cite{Aba15a} which works only in smooth open sets.